home-assistant/home-assistant.io/source/_integrations/recovery_mode.markdown

 The **Recovery mode** integration is an internal integration used by the Home Assistant Core.

-You don't have to configure it in any way since it is automatically always available when Home Assistant needs it.
+You don't have to configure it since it is automatically always available when Home Assistant needs it.

-If, during startup, Home Assistant has problems reading your configuration, it will still continue to start using bits and pieces from the configuration of the last time it did start.
+If, during startup, Home Assistant has problems reading your configuration, it will still continue to start using parts of the configuration from the last time Home Assistant did start.

 When this happens, Home Assistant will start in **Recovery mode** using this integration.
 In this mode, no user configured integrations are loaded, but it does give you access to